 - In what way will my research advance the earlier discovery?

-When writing the introduction, you must ensure that you summarize any prior study or research about the topic in a way that lays a groundwork for understanding the research problem (How to write an abstract).
+When writing the introduction, you must ensure that you summarize any prior study or research about the topic in a way that lays a groundwork for understanding the research problem.
 Another thing you might do is note the empirical, the broader theoretical, as well as the implications and lastly, the significance of your study.

 A good introduction is crucial when writing your research paper because it is your chance to impress your reader, giving that you might not get another opportunity to make a good impression.
 The opening paragraphs of your research paper should provide the reader with their first impression about the logic of your argument (What is a strong argument?); your style of writing, and the overall quality of your research.
 Ultimately, your introduction should also provide the validity of your findings, as well as your conclusions.

 If your introduction is disorganized, vague or filled with errors, it will leave a negative impression on the reader.
-However, a well written, concise, and engaging introduction will give the reader an insight into your writing style (Secrets to writing like a pro), your method, and your analytical skills.
+However, a well written, concise, and engaging introduction will give the reader an insight into your writing style, your method, and your analytical skills.

 Structure and Writing Style